Investigating Data Variance in Evaluations of Automatic Machine Translation Metrics: Conclusion

 \section{Conclusion}

-Over the past ten years, the official evaluation reports of WMT Metrics Shared Task only independently analyzed the results of that year.
-In this paper, we re-evaluate ten popular metrics on all available datasets in the past ten years and comparatively analyze the evaluation results among different years together.
-We show the problem of conducting evaluations with only one dataset.
+Over the ten years between 2010 and 2019, the official evaluation reports of WMT Metrics Shared Task independently analyzed the results of that year.
+In this paper, we re-evaluate ten popular metrics on the datasets from the same domain in the ten years and comparatively analyze the evaluation results among different years together.
+We show the problem of conducting evaluations with only a single dataset.
 In addition, we analyze its potential reasons that the insignificant data points and deviation of i.i.d assumption may induce the issue of data variance.
 This fact suggests that future researches on evaluating automatic translation metrics should take data variance into account and be cautious to conclude the result on a single dataset.